GEC events at the World Forum on Natural Capital

-Our first panel will take a critical look at current progress towards natural capital approaches at the national level, and explore what works, what doesn't, and how governments can mainstream natural capital into their decision-making.
+Our first panel took a critical look at current progress towards natural capital approaches at the national level, and explore what works, what doesn't, and how governments can mainstream natural capital into their decision-making.

 The past few years have seen a proliferation of natural capital initiatives, but almost all of these have come from the private sector.
 But natural capital approaches cannot succeed without supportive policy frameworks at the state level.
 Why are governments lagging behind, and what can they do to catch up?

-This panel will explore how advances in natural capital thinking are relevant to national planning and budgets, and how governments can embrace a natural capital approach to opportunities and risks.
+This panel explored how advances in natural capital thinking are relevant to national planning and budgets, and how governments can embrace a natural capital approach to opportunities and risks.

 - Chair: Steve Bass, Senior Associate, IIED